Mesothelioma Awareness

 Other Mesothelioma Awareness Groups and Events

 In the U.S., Mesothelioma Awareness Day is the primary event designed to educate the public about asbestos and mesothelioma.
-There are other organizations and events doing their part, both in the U.S. and abroad.
+Other organizations and events are also doing their part, both in the U.S. and abroad.

 Global Asbestos Awareness Week

 The U.S. is not the only country affected by mesothelioma and other asbestos-related diseases.
-The Asbestos Disease Awareness Organization (ADAO) promotes Global Asbestos Awareness Week the first week of April.
-In 2016, the theme was “Hear Asbestos.
-Think Prevention.”
+The Asbestos Disease Awareness Organization (ADAO) promotes Global Asbestos Awareness Week, the first week of April.
+In 2024, the theme was “One Word.
+One Week.
+One World.”

 The event focused on preventing asbestos exposure and related illnesses.
 The ADAO is based in the United States but strives to bring awareness of the dangers of asbestos to the entire world.[2]

 In 2004, the ADAO used Global Asbestos Awareness Week to get twelve resolutions passed in the U.S. Senate.
-The ADAO also succeeded in having four official asbestos warnings announced by the U.S. Surgeon General.
+The ADAO also succeeded in having the U.S. Surgeon General announce four official asbestos warnings.

 These moves helped to spread awareness about asbestos and its dangers.
 The group also uses the week to spearhead efforts to ban mining, manufacturing, and asbestos use.